aivis Engine v2 - Constraint Navigator - User Guide

 Appendix 2: Toolbox

-aivis engine v2 toolbox is a side project of aivis engine v2.
-It mainly provides tools to turn the output artifacts of aivis engine v2 into technical, single-file HTML reports.
+aivis engine v2 toolbox is no official part of aivis engine v2 but an associated side project.
+It mainly provides tools to turn output artifacts of aivis engine v2 into technical, single-file HTML reports for data scientists.
+Its api and behaviour is subject to change and experimental.
+Users should already know the concepts of aivis engine v2 beforehand.

-• The HTMLs are optimized for a wide screen.
+• UI layouts are optimized for wide screens.

 Setup